theandreibogdan/appimage-to-desktop-icon/README.md

 5. Generates and installs the .desktop file
 6. Updates desktop database for immediate availability

+When uninstalling an application:
+1. Removes the AppImage from the applications directory
+2. Removes the desktop entry
+3. Removes associated icons
+4. Updates the desktop database

+When removing the tool:
+1. Detects installation location (user or system-wide)
+2. Removes the script from the appropriate location
+3. Cleans up PATH entries if necessary
+4. Provides feedback about the removal process

 ## Directory Structure

 The tool follows the XDG Base Directory specification: